 Team Recognition Program

-Recognizes student athletes who participated on an ejection-free team throughout the season.
-Each member of the ejection-free team will receive a certificate, upon request by the coach.
-The coach also has the option of submitting three names of student-athletes who went the "extra mile" to be good citizens and role models.
+Recognizes student-athletes who participated on an ejection-free team throughout the season.
+Each member of the ejection-free team will receive a certificate upon request by the coach.
+The coach can also submit three student-athletes names who went the "extra mile" to be good citizens and role models.
 In addition to a certificate, these students will also receive a sportsmanship t-shirt.
 This program is funded by North Carolina Farm Bureau Mutual Insurance Company.

 This program is currently under reconstruction and temporarily unavailable!
 Check back later for details!

 The goal of the NCHSAA is to solicit nominations from the membership and select a state winner.
-The recipient will be recognized at the Annual Meeting in May, and his or her application will be submitted to the NFHS for the national award.
+The recipient will be recognized at the Annual Meeting, and his or her application will be submitted to the NFHS for the national award.
 All nominees will receive a certificate of recognition.